ipleiria-robotics/indoor_positioning_uwb/software/README.md

 <img title="" src="https://github.com/ipleiria-robotics/indoor_positioning_uwb/blob/main/img/app_decawave.jpg" alt="">

 Using this script, it is possible to interact with the tag device via serial port.
 You need to define the port to use, which depends on the operating system.
-To send commands, or to rename the file where to save data, use the respective textbox.
+To send commands, or to rename the file where to save data, use the respective textbox and the Button "Send" to execute.
+To save the datra acquired on a file, put a check on the respective checkbox and name the file on the textbox.

+Other options can be used, like inserting the real position and obtain the GDOP values.

 **Note**: this script stores the timestamps for each acquistion, so has to allow analysing the acquired data over time.